 Boaz is a somewhat small city located in the state of Alabama.
 With a population of 9,688 people and three constituent neighborhoods, Boaz is the 70th largest community in Alabama.

-Boaz is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Boaz isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Boaz are a mix of both white- and blue-collar jobs.
 Overall, Boaz is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Boaz who work in sales jobs (12.83%), office and administrative support (10.50%), and management occupations (8.28%).

 One of the benefits of Boaz is that there is very little traffic.
 The average commute to work is 19.06 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The percentage of adults in Boaz who are college-educated is close to the national average for all communities of 21.84%: 19.17% of the adults in Boaz have a bachelor's degree or advanced degree.
+The education level of Boaz citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.17% of adults 25 and older in Boaz have a college degree.

 The per capita income in Boaz in 2010 was $19,518, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $78,072 for a family of four.
 However, Boaz contains both very wealthy and poor people as well.